mramshaw/API-Gateways/README.md

 As the article states, VPCs add an extra layer of configuration.
 They will not help with cold starts nor will they reduce network latency (in fact they can be expected to make both worse).
 Also, they require ENIs (which are not expensive - but not free either).
+They will complicate scaling.
 They may be needed in rare situations but otherwise deliver little benefit.

 ## Reference